danielielusic/NBA-Player-Analytics-Dashboard/README.md

 **app.R:** script to build visualizations and run the Shiny App.

 ## Web Scraping
-Scraped data from stats.nba.com to get the following tracking stats:
+Scraped data from [stats.nba.com](stats.nba.com) to retrieve the following tracking stats:
 - Shot types
 - Shooting breakdown by distance of closest defender
 - Defensive stats